Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 List down those people around your peer circle who know you well and can provide you with neutral remarks on your answers.

-These can be your colleagues in current or previous jobs, friends who cleared google interviews or studying to prepare for google interviews or interviews for other FAANG companies.
+These can be your colleagues in current or previous jobs, friends who cleared Google interviews or studying to prepare for google interviews or interviews for other MAANG companies.

 Take their advice and implement only those parts which you find correct.